CosmosContracts/subDAOs/communications/onchain-proposals/3-conferences-osmocon.md

 It will be held in Paris July 21st.

-Please visit their website for more information. ↗ [Link](https://www.osmocon.com/) (it might be outdated, but conference is confirmed)
+Please visit their [website](https://www.osmocon.com/) for more information.
+(It might be outdated, but conference is confirmed)

 Here is a breakdown of what we will get accomplished at this conference: